CiscoDevNet/MLAnywhere/README.md

 ![MLA Stage 1](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage1.png)

-In this stage you add the connection details of the underlying container management platform which in this case is the Cisco Container Platform (CCP) <a href="https://www.cisco.com/c/en/us/products/cloud-systems-management/container-platform/index.html" target="target">Details Here</a> as mla needs to create K8s cluster dynamically to host the subsequent Kubeflow env.
+In this 1st stage you input the connection details of the underlying container management platform which in this case is the Cisco Container Platform (CCP) <a href="https://www.cisco.com/c/en/us/products/cloud-systems-management/container-platform/index.html" target="target">Details Here</a> as mla needs to create K8s clusters dynamically to host the subsequent Kubeflow env.

 ### Stage 2